vaeth/comp/README.md

 Compare files or directories, including metadata

-Author: Martin V�th (martin at mvath.de)
+Author: Martin Väth (martin at mvath.de)

-This project is under a BSD type license, meaning that you can do practically everything with it except removing my name.
+This project is under the BSD license 2.0 (“3-clause BSD license”).
+SPDX-License-Identifier: BSD-3-Clause

 The command `comp` is similar to `diff -r -q`, but it compares also metadata like symlinks, timestamps, permissions, partial content, etc.